aruncs31s/aruncs31s-notes-vercel/src/site/notes/03 Coding/Python/Object Oriented Programming Python.md

 [^1]: parent class in the sense that from where it is inheriting.

 ## Encapsulation
-*Bundling data and methods within a class, restricting direct access to some components.*
+**Def:** *Bundling data and methods within a class, restricting direct access to some components.*
+**Why:** There are many resons to restrict acess to objects internal data , which results in better integrity and all that.

 Lets Look at the previous example(`#completeCode 3`).
 ```python